lyleresnick/CleanTDDReportTableDemo/CleanTDDReportTableDemoTests/Readme.md

 There are no tests here!

-The tests for a given class reside in the directory where the class resides.
+The tests reside in the same dirctory as the classes under test.